This post has been updated as of July 2019 and was originally published in November 2009

 Another benefit of allowing your customers to choose the content type they want to receive is that it helps with segmentation.
 Your customers will ultimately self-segment themselves by giving you insight into their preferences.

 3. Enable your customers to update their contact details

 Nothing is as frustrating as losing a valuable customer for a simple reason.
 But this happens a lot—emails that were previously opened suddenly start bouncing.

 You can avoid this unfortunate scenario from happening in your email marketing by enabling your customers to update their contact details in the preference center.

 This is why it’s important to include a link to your preference center in every email you send.
 Ideally, your customers will remember it and refer to it in the eventuality that they change their email address.
 The result?
 They’ll continue receiving their favorite updates and you’ll retain a customer.
 Definitely a win-win situation.

 Preference centers are a very powerful addition to any email campaign as they not only encourage subscriber retention, but allow you to profile your subscriber list by interest, gender, or whatever field you please.

-If you’ve created a great preference center, or have seen one you like, do tell us about it below.
-Whether it’s a cool customization or a neat way to segment your lists, we’re always keen to know about the creative ways that designers have used preference centres for everyone’s benefit.
+If you’ve created a great preference center, or have seen one you like, tell us about it below.
+Whether it’s a cool customization or a neat way to segment your lists, we’re always keen to know about the creative ways that designers have used preference centers for everyone’s benefit.